 Here’s the thing though.
 Don’t create content for the sake of it.
 Instead, be smart and cater content to your audiences needs.

-Don’t miss out on this power packed free webinar- How to use content to gain Traffic, Leads and Repeat Customers!
+Don’t miss out on this power-packed free webinar- How to use content to gain Traffic, Leads and Repeat Customers!

-Round-ups are a great way to gain visibility while simultaneously contributing to content.
+Round-ups are a great way to gain visibility while simultaneously contributing to the content.
 The experts who contribute get visibility and they in turn share your blog on their social platforms.
 A win-win for all.

 These tips from 8 professionals on How to Perfect Your Business Pitch is another example of a successful round-up.

 Connect with the Press

 Dan Roberge, President of Maintenance Care favors earning high-quality links through HARO, (or Help A Reporter Out).
 Some of the best quality links can be built with authoritative sites from reporters and writers asking for information & help.
 These often have high Domain Authority, which can have a positive impact for your own website’s ranking in the search engines.